DAVID H. KRAMER

 - Honored among the "Top 75 Intellectual Property Litigators" in California for 2012, 2013, and 2014 by the Daily Journal

-- Recognized in the Intellectual Property: Trademark, Copyright & Trade Secrets category of the 2014 and 2015 editions of Chambers Global: The World's Leading Lawyers for Business
+- Recognized in the Intellectual Property: Trademark, Copyright & Trade Secrets category of the 2014-2019 editions of Chambers Global: The World's Leading Lawyers for Business

 - Selected for inclusion in IP Law & Business's 2008 "Top 50 under 45" list